 David and Harriet Coolidge separated in 1898.
 She moved to Grand Forks, North Dakota, to secure a divorce, and he moved across the street, to 114 Commonwealth, to live with his parents, David and Isabella (Shurtleff) Coolidge.
 Harriet (Crowninshield) Coolidge married again in April of 1902 to Isaac Norris, Jr., of Bryn Mawr, Pennsylvania.

-On July 18, 1899, 109 Commonwealth was acquired from Caspar Crowninshield’s children (Harriet Sears (Crowninshield) Coolidge and Elizabeth Copley (Crowninshield) Peabody, wife of George Lee Peabody) by Helen Augusta (Nichols) Cabot, the wife of Samuel Cabot, IV.
+On July 18, 1899, 109 Commonwealth was acquired from Harriet (Crowninshield) Coolidge and Elizabeth (Crowninshield) Peabody by Helen Augusta (Nichols) Cabot, the wife of Samuel Cabot, IV.
 They previously had lived at 81 Beacon.
 They also maintained a home near Stage Harbor in Chatham.